The social club that’s bringing together the over fifties

-While I was browsing Twitter recently I came across Who London, a members only social club for the over 50s based in London.
+While I was browsing Twitter recently I came across Who London, a social club for the over 50s based in London.
 I connected with the founder Alexandra Felce and we met for coffee.

 Alex explained that she created Who London after her own, and her mother's experiences of socialising.
 In general events weren't well organised and people often cancelled at the last minute.
 That was if you had a group of friends to socialise with.
 Alex's mother, Carole, found that it wasn't at all easy to meet new people or to increase your social network once you were over fifty.
 So, Alex set to work creating a social club for people to enjoy each other's company while taking part in a variety of activities.

 Who London take all the hassle out of socialising by organising a range of events to suit every taste, including wine tastings, walks and tours, dinners, tai chi and laughing yoga.
 It was this last event that caught my eye and with absolutely no idea what laughing yoga entailed I signed up.